samanekz/samanekz/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on Online shopping
+- 🔭 I’m currently working on online shopping and profile for UX
 - 🌱 I’m currently learning Python and Digital Prototyping and Product Development
-- 👯 I’m looking to collaborate on Frontend Projects
+- 👯 I’m looking to collaborate on frontend projects
 - 📫 How to reach me: skarimianz@gmail.com